vallaproductionsoriginal-byte/Valla-Amp-Modeler-GPU/README.md

 The bundles require macOS 15.0 or newer and the GPU Audio LTS v2 runtime.
 They are ad-hoc signed for local development and testing.

-## Duplication hotfix

-This build preserves the requested NAM model when a DAW duplicates a channel and resets the new plug-in instance while its restored model is still loading.
-The duplicated channel no longer falls back permanently to the dry signal.

 Install the VST3 and Audio Unit in:

 - `~/Library/Audio/Plug-Ins/VST3/`